Seismic Data Transfer Technology

 We enable unrestricted access to seismic data that will ultimately improve speed.

 If you are uploading or downloading data to or from a repository or the cloud, speed is a roadblock on account of the file construct of a SEG-Y dataset and the architecture of the applications reading the data.
-The technology used in Bluware TELEPORT compresses and converts a SEG-Y file into Bluware Virtual Data Storage (VDS) that can be transferred and loaded quickly.
+The technology used in Bluware TELEPORT compresses and converts a SEG-Y file into Bluware Volume Data Store (VDS) that can be transferred and loaded quickly.

 TRANSFER SEISMIC DATA